-Network Edge (NE) is a platform that allows customers to deploy and run virtual network services and appliances such as routers, load balancers, and firewalls on a generic device instead of additional dedicated hardware, CapEx and colo space.
+Network Edge (NE) is a platform that allows customers to deploy and run virtual network services and appliances, such as routers, load balancers, and firewalls, on a generic device, instead of additional, dedicated hardware.

 Network Edge offers the following capabilities:

-- Edge device lifecycle management - High availability (HA) and non-HA device management for routers, firewall, SD-WAN and many more.
+- Edge device lifecycle management - High availability (HA) and non-HA device management for routers, firewalls, SD-WANs, and many more.